Renewable energy with underfloor heating?

 Renewable Heat Incentive (RHI)

 The new energy performance regulations for new build houses in the UK is expected to boost interest in ground source heat pumps systems for heating the house.
+What is a heat pump and when do they make sense?
+Gaining knowledge about these possibilities is certainly useful.

 A heat pump is a device similar to a water pump.
 It is pumping heat from low temperature on to higher temperature.
 It takes the free heat from its surroundings.
 Because thit heat is sunstracted freely from the surrounding area, it results in a lower energy bill.
 In addition, it is an excellent way to significantly boost the sustainability of the system.
 In addition to this you can switching from heating to easily with a click of the thermostat.
 The heat pump can extract heat in 3 different ways from its environment, being air, earth or water.
 The ideal scope of the heat pump is low temperature heating such as underfloor, wall and/or ceiling heating.
 This will improve the efficiency and decreases the monthly energy bill.